 Check the color space in your camera if you are clicking jpg and ensure that it matches the color space settings of your monitor.
 If you are clicking raw, skip this step.

 Post-processing and image editing programs also seem to have a mind of their own.
 Sometimes the color space these work in can be set at something different from the one being used by the operating system by default.
 Go and dig into the settings of your loved programs and ensure that the color space is set correctly.

 Print is the final culmination of photographic endeavor and it is the best way to display your masterpieces.
 The simplest way for most people is to use the services of a neighborhood photo-printing store or an online photo-printing company.
 If you want everything in your control, then get a good photography printer.
 The next step is to obviously calibrate the printer to actually print the photographs closest to what is visible on your monitor.
 Let the printer manage the color space.
 The simple way is to print some example photographs and then carefully tweak the printer settings.
 A more idealistic way is to use a printer calibration solution that is commercially available.
 I have tweaked my printer settings by printing example photographs and manually adjusting every value.

 (Boats on river Ganges – Nikon Df with Zeiss 25mm lens, f/8, 1/160 sec at 100 ISO.
 Good color management is required even for working with black and white photographs)

 A word of advice – write down the printer settings and keep it safe.
-Reinstalling operating system, printer software and sometimes even upgrading the installed drivers can wipe out the settings.
-Instead of going through the struggle (not to mention the cost of wasted paper and ink) of printing and matching colors from prints to monitor, these noted down settings can save the day.
+Reinstalling the operating system, printer software and sometimes even upgrading the installed drivers can wipe out the settings.
+Instead of going through the struggle (not to mention the cost of wasted paper and ink) of printing and matching colors from prints to monitor, these noted-down settings can save the day.